 Student sits in LVC computer programming class.

-Computer Science
+Computer Science and Software Development

 Learn More About the Program

 Tailor your degree to fit your interests and career goals by choosing a major track.
 Computer Science is a traditional computer science curriculum that focuses on designing and developing software systems.
 Computer Science + Data Science provides two years of programming and mathematics, followed by a focus on data science, including machine learning and deep learning courses.
+For all students who qualify, need-based departmental scholarships are available.

-All of our students complete a professional experience before graduating.
+All our students complete a professional experience before graduating.
 Most do paid internships during the summer, gaining valuable industry experience and insight into potential careers.

 Whether you’re looking to develop professionally or pivot in your career path, the Breen Center is here for you before and after graduation.